Sudden Cardiac Arrest

 During a heart attack, some heart muscle cells die and are replaced with scar tissue.
 The scar tissue damages the heart's electrical system.
 As a result, electrical signals may spread abnormally throughout the heart.
 These changes to the heart increase the risk of dangerous arrhythmias and SCA.

-CHD seems to cause most cases of SCA in adults.
-Many of these adults, however, have no signs or symptoms of CHD before having SCA.
+Ischemic heart disease seems to cause most cases of SCA in adults.
+Many of these adults, however, have no signs or symptoms of heart disease before having SCA.

 Certain types of physical stress can cause your heart's electrical system to fail.
 Examples include: